Python datetime:

 Python strftime() - datetime object to string

-The strftime()
+The strftime() method

-is defined under classes date
+is defined under classes date, datetime and time.

 Example 15: Format date using strftime()